A Wandle Heritage Walk

 Keeping the river on the left take the path going out of the retail park

 There are views of priory wall remains across the river.
-At the end is an information board on the Pickle Ditch

 Bear right through the car park across to the mills entrance

 This complex produced cloth 1724-1981 including Liberty fabrics around the turn of the century.
-The buildings are as follows: Colour House 18thc (theatre), Wheel House 18thc (restored Victorian wheel), Coles Shop 1890 (cafe & shops), Long Shop (market), Show House 1912, Block Shop 1925 (pub), Apprentice shop 1926 (shops), 1929 Shop (shops).
+The buildings are as follows: Apprentice shop 1926 (shops), Coles Shop 1890 (cafe & shops), Colour House 18thc (theatre), Wheel House 18thc (restored Victorian wheel) , Show House 1912, Long Shop (market), 1929 Shop (shops), Block Shop 1925 (pub).
+There are information boards.

 Cross the river by the bridge alongside the William Morris pub and go left.
 Return to the farm then cross the bridge to the left and go right along Phipps Bridge Road, keeping to the path alongside the wall

 Everetts Place, millworkers cottages of 1824, are supported by a mock ruin folly, probably constructed with priory stone.
-Vandle Villa was built in 1788 and has a castellated lodge of 1824.
+Wandle Villa was built in 1788 and has a castellated lodge of 1824.
 These are all owned by the National Trust but privately occupied.

 Just beyond number 174 go to the right to Phipps Bridge Tramstop